Top 10 Best Epub Reader for Windows

 ProsCons

-6. Kobo
+8. Kobo

-rakuten kobo epub reader app windows
+kobo epub reader on windows

-However, the biggest reason to get Kobo over other Epub readers is its store which allows you to browse and buy from over 5 million free and affordable eBooks, comics, and children’s books.
+However, the biggest reason to get Kobo over other Epub readers is its store which allows you to browse and buy from 5+ million free and affordable eBooks, comics, and children’s books.
 So, if you want to be able to access and buy all the new ebooks that are released, this is one of the best epub readers for Windows that you can get.

 ProsCons